Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Flexible estimation of nuisance parameters

-\end{theorem} The bound given in Theorem \ref{thm:risk} extends the risk bound established in \cite{cui2019biasaware} to the multiply robust setting, and shows that the error incurred by the empirical risk is of order $n^{-1}$ for any fixed $\epsilon$ if $q=1$.
-The error made in selecting the minimax learner is thus negligible relative to its risk in machine learning settings where the pseudo-risk can be of order substantially larger than $O(n^{-1})$, so that the proposed cross-validated minimax selector performs nearly as well as a oracle selector with access to the true pseudo-risk.
-Analogous results hold for the mixed minimax selected learner $\hat{\tau}^{\ddag}_{\upsilon}$.
-Although details are omitted, the proof is essentially the same.
+\end{theorem} The bound given in Theorem \ref{thm:risk} extends the risk bound established in \citet{cui2019biasaware} to the multiply robust setting, and shows that the error incurred by the empirical risk is of order $n^{-1}$ for any fixed $\epsilon$ if $q=1$.
+Therefore, although the proposed selection procedure is able to incorporate both parametric and nonparametric candidate learners, it is of most interest in machine learning settings where the pseudo-risk can be of order substantially larger than $O(n^{-1})$, so that the error made in selecting the cross-validated minimax learner is negligible relative to its risk and the proposed selector performs nearly as well as a oracle selector with access to the true pseudo-risk.
+It is also of interest in such settings to compare the proposed SML estimators with machine learning estimators using ensemble methods such as super learner \citep{van2007super} which selects through cross-validation the optimal combination from a library of candidate learners to estimate each nuisance parameter separately; we investigate their empirical performances via a simulation study in the next section.